Skip to Content

 The facility would not accept self-hauled material from the public.

-No final decision has been made on the project, and public input will be an important part of the process.
+No final decision has been made on the project, and public input will continue to be an important part of the process.

 Learn More